 Calculate time duration

-Next, an estimated time for each topic to be tackled should be allocated in the meeting agenda template.
+Next, an estimated time for each topic to be tackled should be allocated on the template.
 This will ensure attendees have enough time to cover all the issues.
 It will also help attendees ensure that their contributions /points are made within the time allocated.

-The meeting organizer should then establish who will lead the discussion of each topic.
-This will help ensure that the people capable of leading the discussions are not caught by surprise during the meeting, enabling them to be well prepared.
+The organizer should then establish who will lead the discussion on each topic.
+This will help ensure that the people capable of leading the discussions are not caught by surprise, enabling them to be well prepared.

-Finally, the meeting organizer should allocate time for attendees to review the decisions and issues discussed in the meeting.
-This will help remind attendees of the tasks they should undertake after the meeting.
-The time allocated can also be used to evaluate the successes of the meeting and identify aspects that should be improved in future meetings.
+Finally, the organizer should allocate time for attendees to review the decisions and issues discussed.
+This will help remind attendees of the tasks they should undertake afterwards.
+The time allocated can also be used to evaluate the successes of the meeting and identify aspects that should be improved in the future.

 Meeting Agenda Template